Gains

 HIFO: Highest In, First Out

-HIFO (Highest In, First Out) is an accounting method used to calculate the cost basis of assets, particularly for tax purposes.
-It is commonly used in investments involving stocks, cryptocurrencies, and securities.
-The HIFO method assumes that the highest-priced units or shares are sold first when determining the cost basis of an asset sold or disposed of.
+The Highest In, First Out (HIFO) accounting method is commonly used for calculating the cost basis of assets, especially for tax purposes.
+It assumes that the highest-priced units or shares are sold first when determining the cost basis of an asset sold or disposed of.
+Here's an example:

 Suppose an investor purchases shares of a stock on three different occasions: